LarsDenBakker/blog-posts/developing-without-a-build/article.md

 ## Non-js modules
 So far we've only looked into javascript modules, and the story is looking pretty complete.
 It looks like we've got the tools needed to build different kinds of applications.
 But on the web we're not just writing javascript, we need to deal with other langauges as well.

-The good news is that there are proposals for html, css and json modules and all major browser vendors seem to be supportive of them:
+The good news is that there are proposals for HTML, CSS and JSON modules and all major browser vendors seem to be supportive of them:
 - [json modules](https://github.com/whatwg/html/issues/4315)
 - [html modules](https://github.com/w3c/webcomponents/issues/645)
 - [css modules](https://github.com/w3c/webcomponents/issues/759)